chiefdfo/adobe-analytics-autotagging/README.md

-# Campaign Tracking for Adobe Launch
+# Automated Traffic Sources Tracking for Adobe Launch

 A robust JavaScript solution for automated website traffic sources  detection in Adobe Analytics.